-The wellbeing of adolescents could be enhanced by providing them opportunities for growth and development in positive directions1.
-This could serve as a vital agent in propagating huge economic growth of the country in futuristic terms2.
-Positive Youth Development (PYD) is the latest emerged term that is found to be eminently linked with socio-economic indicators on empirical grounds3.
-PYD is defined as one's capacity toexcel in a social, academic, and vocational competitive environment; efficaciously exhibit confidence, show connections with others, have morally strong and integrated character along with a caring and compassionate attitude while interacting with other people.
-Therefore, contributing to the general wellbeing of thecommunity4.
+The well-being of adolescents could be enhanced by providing them opportunities for growth and development in positive directions.
+This could serve as a vital agent in propagating substantial economic growth of the country in futuristic terms.
+Positive Youth Development (PYD) is the latest emerged term that was eminently linked with socio-economic indicators on empirical grounds.
+PYD defined as one's capacity to excel in a social, academic, and vocational competitive environment; efficaciously exhibit confidence, show connections with others, have morally integrated and robust character, and a caring and compassionate attitude while interacting with others.
+Therefore, contributing to the general well -being of thecommunity.

-Positive youth development has been significantly influenced by the self-regulationstrategies of the individuals5.
-Self-regulation is defined asthe ability to execute biological and behavioral reactions within one's capacities of self6.
-Self-regulation has been found to affect the academic performance of adolescents7.
-It has been observed that rejection sensitivity is monitored by self-regulation8.
+The self-regulation strategies of the individuals5 have significantly influenced positive youth development.
+Self-regulation has defined as the ability to execute biological and behavioral reactions within one's capacities of self.
+Self-regulation has been found to affect the academic performance of adolescents.
+It is observed that rejection sensitivity is monitored by self-regulation.

-There is a dire need to explore the interaction of the phenomenon of targeted fights and the impact of such fights on overall wellbeing and positive development of the personality in 16 to 19 years of developmental stage in Pakistan.
-A nation can only acquire good economic growth according to international standards if its youth is fit not only physically but also mentally.
+There is a dire need to explore the interaction of

+targeted fights and the impact of such conflicts on overall well-being and positive development of the personality in 16 to 19 years of developmental stage in Pakistan.
+A nation can only acquire good economic growth according to international standards if its youth is fit physically and mentally.
 No research has been found to explore the hypothetical model developed to investigate the interaction of bullying, victimization, rejection sensitivity, self-regulation, and positive development.
-It is empirically supported that a nation cannot prosper economically unless and until it has healthy adolescents who are capable of contributing to society.
-Here, the literature indicates several factors such as bullying, victimization, and rejection sensitivity that can damage this positive development in them.
-However, proper self-regulatory mechanisms can change the pathway of positive development in adolescents.
-The hypothesis of the present study derived based on the literature review is stated as there is a significant predictor of positive development in adolescents when bullying, victimization, and rejection sensitivity interact through self-regulationstrategies.
+It is empirically supported that a nation cannot prosper economically unless and until it has healthy adolescents capable of contributing to society.
+The literature indicates several factors such as bullying, victimization, and rejection sensitivity that can damage this positive development.
+However, proper self-regulatory mechanisms can change the pathway of positive growth in adolescents.
+Based on the literature review, the present study hypothesizes a significant predictor of positive development in adolescents when bullying, victimization, and rejection sensitivity interact through self-regulation strategies.